Data Mining Is the Foundation of Predictive Risk Management

 Detailed classification schemes can be a good thing to help create the best quality analytical charts.
 However, there is a problem we see when classification schemes are abused by overzealous safety managers.
 More is not always better.

 Some cultures believe that the more complicated the system design, the system will perform better.
 The system will have more utility or credibility.
 We see some managers that develop very deep classification trees that are five, six, or even eight levels deep.
 The problem becomes quickly evident when a larger group uses the classification schemes.
 The larger the group using the classification schemes, the less consistency in classifying reported safety issues and audit findings.

 The European Union is trying to recover from this bad practice regarding the ADREP taxonomy that commonly exceeds five levels, such as:

 - Sub-Sub-Sub Classification; and

 - Sub-Sub-Sub-Sub Classification.

-Another best practices for your classification schemes is to limit the number of employees who can modify these classification schemes.
+Another best practice for your classification schemes is to limit the number of employees who can modify these classification schemes.
 Not all employees understand the logic behind simple and easy-to-use classification schemes.
-Nor do they think of the ultimate objective of these classifications and how they relate to the predictive analytics.
+Nor do they think of the ultimate objective of these classifications and how they relate to predictive analytics.